MicrosoftDocs/minecraft-creator/creator/Documents/CreateAnInWorldGame.md

 ---
-author: mammerla
+author: IconicNurdle
-ms.author: v-jillheaden
+ms.author: mikeam
-title: Create an In-World Game with Commands ms.prod: gaming
+title: Create an In-World Game with Commands
-description: "A tutorial covering how to create a "Complete the Monument" style world using Command Blocks"
+description: "A tutorial covering how to create a "Complete the Monument" style world using Command Blocks" ms.service: minecraft-bedrock-edition
 ---

 # Create an In-World Game with Commands